davenza/PyBNesian/docs/source/extending.rst

             self.max_indegree = 0
             self.set.clear()

-This :class:`OperatorSet <pybnesian.learning.operators.OperatorSet>` can be used in a :class:`GreedyHillClimbing <pybnesian.learning.algorithms.GreedyHillClimbing>`:
+This :class:`OperatorSet <pybnesian.OperatorSet>` can be used in a :class:`GreedyHillClimbing <pybnesian.GreedyHillClimbing>`:

 .. testsetup::

-    from pybnesian.learning.operators import Operator, RemoveArc, OperatorSet
+    from pybnesian import Operator, RemoveArc, OperatorSet

     class MyAddArc(Operator):